Climate Change Essay | 200-1000 Words

 Biodiversity Loss: Climate change poses a significant threat to biodiversity.
 Species that are unable to adapt or migrate quickly enough face extinction.
 Coral reefs, vital marine ecosystems, are particularly vulnerable to rising sea temperatures, leading to coral bleaching and a decline in marine biodiversity.

 Impacts on Agriculture: Changes in temperature and precipitation patterns affect agricultural productivity.
-Some regions may experience more frequent droughts, while others face increased risk of flooding.
+Some regions may experience more frequent droughts, while others face an increased risk of flooding.
 These shifts can lead to crop failures, food shortages, and economic instability.

 Health Risks: Climate change also has direct and indirect health impacts.
 The spread of infectious diseases, heat-related illnesses, and respiratory problems are on the rise.
 Vulnerable populations, including the elderly and those in poverty, are disproportionately affected.